 The programs take into consideration the best interests and well being of the child, specifically the programs that recognize the uniqueness of First nation’s culture, heritage and traditions of preserving a child’s cultural identity.

-Provide information and educate clients and Band/Communities about their rights under the Child and Family Services Act and other social services Acts specifically the least intrusive measures and proper representation.
+Provide information and educate clients and Band/Communities about their rights under the Child, Youth and Family Services Act and other social services Acts specifically the least intrusive measures and proper representation.

 Provide information on other rights of native clients pertaining to social, legal and child welfare matters.

 The organization is actively seeking designation as a children’s aid society as was the original intent at the inception of the organization in 1989.
 The main objective is to service the Aboriginal population both on and off reserve within the Kunuwanimano CFS geographical jurisdiction.